8081Knights/KnightsDocumentation/content/docs/_index.md

   type: docs
 ---

 This is a test of documentation.
-You can go ahead an navigate to our FTC docs and FRC docs from the panel over in the side.
+You can go ahead an navigate to our FTC docs and FRC docs from the panel over in the side (or in the menu on mobile).

 ## Hello!
 Code Snippet